TadiT7/treble_experimentations_wiki/Ulefone-S1.md

 ---

 ## Test Results
-  *  Unofficial Lineage 15.1 V5 boots
+  *  Unofficial LineageOS 15.1 V5 boots
-  *  Every other rom i've tested seems to bootloop or reset the phone at splashscreen
+  *  Every other ROM i've tested seems to bootloop or reset the phone at splashscreen.

 ## Additional Info